somework/p2p-path-finder/CONTRIBUTING.md

 1. Fork the repository and clone it locally.
 2. Install dependencies with `composer install`.
-3. Read the [local development notes](docs/local-development.md) for tips on setting up the required `ext-bcmath` extension.
+3. Read the [local development notes](docs/local-development.md) for tips on running tests and quality checks.

 ## Development workflow